 Secondly, because there are a lot of features to consider, and you want to be sure that the eero you’re buying has the features you need.

-So here are the pros and cons that you need to consider before buying an Eero 6 or Eero Pro 6.
+So here are the pros and cons that you need to consider when doing a Eero 6 vs Eero Pro 6 comparison.

 Eero 6 Pros and Cons